itsjustlife/dimmi/ARKHIVE/Who/Individuals/Athletes_Explorers/Muhammad_Ali_Boxer.md

+WHAT: World Champion
+WHEN: 1960s
-WHAT: World Champion; WHEN: 1960s; WHERE: USA
+WHERE: USA